-The principles set out below build on the provisions contained in the revised Dutch Corporate Governance Code of December 2008.
+The principles set out below build on the 2006 Eumedion recommendations on executive remuneration and on the provisions contained in the revised Dutch Corporate Governance Code of December 2008.
 They go further, however, on a number of points, such as principles 8 en 9, because it had not been possible for the revised Dutch Corporate Governance Code to take sufficient account of the recent conclusions reached in the national and international discussion on sound remuneration policies.
 In these new principles Eumedion emphatically endorses the mandate of the supervisory board to fashion a suitable remuneration policy for the management board, but this does not diminish in any way the power of the general meeting with regard to adopting the policy.
 More emphasis will be placed on adequate accountability in retrospect for the policy adopted in advance and the scope this implies, so that the general meeting can monitor implementation of the remuneration policy.
-This will be found in principles 4 and 5 for example, which include recommendations that follow on from the existing legal regulations in the United Kingdom and the impending legal regulations in the United States, stipulating that the report on the implementation of the remuneration policy for the relevant financial year (the remuneration report) must be put to a vote annually at the general meeting.
+This will be found in principles 4 and 5 for example, which include recommendations that follow on from the existing legal regulations in the United Kingdom and the United States, stipulating that the report on the implementation of the remuneration policy for the relevant financial year (the remuneration report) must be put to a vote at the general meeting.
 It is also recommended to evaluate the remuneration policy as a whole at least once every four years and to allow the general meeting to decide on the continuation of this policy or the amendments to it.
-In this sense, the principles are less prescriptive and mandatory than the 2006 recommendations.
+Moreover, it is recommended to not only base any variable remuneration elements on financial, but also on environmental, social and/or governance objectives.